sperano/nhl-led-scoreboard/README.md

 # Installation
 The following makes the assumption that you are comfortable with a Linux terminal and command line and the ability to use git.
 You are also expected to know how to edit a json file to create a config.json.
 > [!NOTE]
-> The _nhl_setup_ binary may or may not work and only works on the 32 bit version of the OS.
-It has not been updated to reflect all new releases and additions to the config.json.
-It also still has the Coyotes and not the MammothAt some point, this tool will be replaced.
+> The _nhl_setup_ binary has been removed from this repository and into it's own.
+It has been updated to allow for selecion of Mammoth as a team and there are also now 2 binarries, a 32 bit and 64 bit.
+The install.sh will download the proper version for the OS you are running.
 Although a little dated, the configuration items in config.json are listed here:  https://github.com/riffnshred/nhl-led-scoreboard/wiki/Configuration

 ## Clean Install
 1. Read the release notes of the release you are installing.
 There can be information on breaking changes or procedures that are needed for the release.